 - Australian Government (2017) Improving retention, completion and success in higher education.
 Higher Education Standards Panel Discussion Paper.

 - Edwards, D. & McMillan, J. (2015).
 Completing university in a growing sector: Is equity an issue?
 Report submitted to the National Centre for Student Equity in Higher Education, Australia.
 Australian Council for Educational Research (ACER), Melbourne, Australia.

-- Contact your School’s Associate Dean of Teaching Quality to seek advice on student engagement, retention and success data for your Program and guidelines for your School
+- Contact your Institute's Director, Learning and Teaching to seek advice on student engagement, retention and success data for your Program and guidelines for your Institute.